Dark Horse Comics: 2006–2021

-Acquisition by Embracer Group
+Acquisition by Embracer Group (2021–present)

-In December 2021, Bloomberg reported Dark Horse Comics for sale to a Hollywood studio.
-Companies rumored as potential buyers include Netflix, and The Walt Disney Company but a representative could not comment.
+In December 2021, Bloomberg reported that Dark Horse was for sale to a Hollywood studio.
+Companies rumored as potential buyers included Netflix, and The Walt Disney Company but a representative could not comment.
 Later in the month, Embracer Group, a video game holding company, announced that it launched its acquisition of Dark Horse Media, including Dark Horse Comics and Dark Horse Entertainment, and that the company would be the tenth operative division in the company.

-Multiple news outlets highlighted that this deal gives Embracer Group access to Dark Horse's "300-plus pieces of intellectual property".
-This deal also grants Dark Horse access to additional intellectual property maintained by Embracer; "sources close to the publisher say that founder and CEO Mike Richardson maintains creative control over Dark Horse under the terms of the deal, while the company receives a level of financial stability it hasn't previously enjoyed as an independent entity, even as it separates from its deal with Chinese pop culture company Vanguard Visionary Associates".

-The Hollywood Reporter commented that for the Embracer Group this deal was "not just an opportunity to expand properties into comics, but other media.
-Dark Horse's ongoing relationship with media companies through current and future adaptations and the Dark Horse Entertainment subsidiary open up the potential for Embracer to push projects outside of the video game arena.
-Dark Horse isn't simply the fourth-largest comic book publisher in the U.S. industry, after all; it's also a company with a first-look deal with Netflix, as well as an ongoing relationship with Universal Content Productions."
+The deal granted both companies access to each other's intellectual properties.
 Embracer finalized the acquisition of Dark Horse on March 14, 2022.

+On March 4, 2026, Mike Richardson was dismissed from Dark Horse and replaced by Jay Komas as interim CEO.
+In May 2026, Dark Horse employees announced the formation of Dark Horse Workers United, "a union affiliated with the Communications Workers of America" (CWA).
+In June 2026, Komas announced that the company would give the union voluntary recognition which allows them move to collective bargaining.
+ICv2 reported that Dark Horse is "the third comics publisher with a union affiliated with the CWA".

+In July 2026, Dark Horse announced a new leadership structure with three heads for the company: Tim Wiesch, head of publishing and business development; Vanessa Todd-Holmes, head of publishing operations; and Melissa Teeman, head of finance and administration.
+As of July 2026, Kormas "is still listed as interim CEO".

 Distribution

 In June 2022, Dark Horse announced a business partnership with Penguin Random House Publishing as the company's new primary comic book distributor which was previously held by Diamond Comics Distributors for thirty years.
 In September 2022, Dark Horse Comics announced the expansion of their business relationship with Penguin Random House.
 This multi-year distribution deal began in June 2023.

-Dark Horse CEO Mike Richardson stated that the company decided to expand their business relationship with the legendary publishing company because they both wanted to improve comic book accessibility worldwide, and address fans concerns over high distribution fees with Diamond Comics, Inc.